jrn7/css/README.md

 # css
-my css projects
 these are my css projects. please take note that i'm a beginner and 100% amateur.